l3iodeez/people-tracker/README.md

   - Load any additional files, then click one of the output buttons.
   - Output will appear in the text area marked "output" .

+####  Console Usage Instructions
+  - All functions are namespaced under the PeopleTracker global object.
+  - Initialize a new PeopleTracker.Tracker object.
+(The interface object is not needed for CLI operation.)
+  - Pass an array of text strings to PeopleTracker.Tracker.prototype.handleInput.
+  - Strings will be parsed and added to the store.

 ### Running Tests
   - Run `nodejs server.js` to start the local express server
   - Open `SpecRunner.html` in your browser or click [here][Test Link].